 And how can you teach arctic animal activities in preschool without mentioning snow (and doing a little exploring)?

 At first glance, this printable just looks like an arctic themed alphabet tracing activity.
-But really, you can do multiple activities with it and it can be a powerful tool for teaching the alphabet to preschoolers.
+But really, you can do multiple activities with it and it can be a powerful tool for teaching the alphabet letters and sounds to preschoolers.

 FAQ About Teaching the Alphabet